DataPowered/DataPowered.io_site/site/content/post/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism.md

  * y = b<sub>0</sub> + f<sub>1</sub>(x<sub>1</sub>) + f<sub>2</sub>(x<sub>2</sub>) + e

  As you will have noticed, in this case the single `b` coefficients have been replaced with entire (smooth) functions or splines.
 These in turn consist of smaller **basis functions**.
 Multiple types of basis functions exist (and are suitable for various data problems), and can be chosen through the `mgcv` package in `R`.
-These smooth functions allow to follow the shape of the data much more closely, and are not constrained by the assumption of linearity, unlike the previous type of model.
+These smooth functions allow to follow the shape of the data much more closely as they not constrained by the assumption of linearity (unlike the previous type of model).

 Using `R` syntax, a `gam` could appear as:

 {{< highlight r>}}
 library( mgcv )